 Useful to know:

 - Gas stations are all over the place.
-The tricky part is that you have to specify how much fuel you want to buy (either an amount an volume) and pay before you fill up.
+The tricky part is that at many gas stations you have to specify how much fuel you want to buy (either an amount an volume) and pay before you fill up.
 If you ask the cashier to get a full tank, it is not unlikely to they want to see that you can pay for it before they release any fuel.
 So either overestimate and get reimbursed, or leave a large deposit and run outside to fill up your vehicle.

-- Don’t expect toilets there.
-If they have one, it’s probably an overflowing, stinking hole in the ground in a shed that is about to fall apart.
+- In the Far East and Eastern Siberia, say up to Ulan Ude/Irkutsk, don’t expect toilets at gas stations.
+If they do have one, it’s probably an overflowing, stinking hole in the ground in a shed that is about to fall apart.
 The forest is your friend! (but watch out for ticks, see more on this in the Russia Travel Guide).
+West from Irkutsk this facility greatly improves.

 - Prices for diesel varied around 44-46 rouble per liter (€0,61).

-- In winter you may see a price with * in front of it (see feature image).
+- In winter you will see a diesel price with * in front of it (see feature image).
 This is winterized diesel to prevent gelling.

-- Everything related to road conditions, road maps and such is covered in the Russia Travel Guide.
+- Everything related to road conditions, road maps and such are covered in the Russia Travel Guide.

 6. Public Transportation